 4. Reduce Inflammation

-Unprocessed or raw foods (like dried apricots) have plenty of active phytonutrients.
+Unprocessed or raw foods (like dried apricots) contain plenty of active phytonutrients.
 Studies recommend snacking on dried fruits for curbing inflammation (11).

 Fresh and dried apricots contain several polyphenols.
 Chlorogenic acid (5-caffeoylquinic acid), neochlorogenic acid, caffeic acid, p-coumaric acid, ferulic acid, and their esters are predominant in these fruits.